What the Dead Men Say (album): Critical reception

 Megan Langley from KillYourStereo gave the album 75 out of 100 and said: "Since this was my first time properly listening to a Trivium album, I can't at all compare this new record to others in their discography – whether it's better or worse.
 Despite that, I still found this ninth record to be an enjoyable, impressive melodic metal romp.
 The band brings in so many strong performances, both vocally and instrumentally, throughout a lot of the heavy and energetic metal tunes that fill up the well-written graves of this new release.
 For the most part, I thought the songs on What the Dead Men Say were interesting to listen to, full of gusto, heart and riffs.
 And now I can't wait to dive into the rest of their discography!"
-Louder Sound gave the album a positive review and stated: "The Sin and the Sentence got Trivium back on the horse.
+Metal Hammer gave the album a positive review and stated: "The Sin and the Sentence got Trivium back on the horse.
 What the Dead Men Say has them winning again.
 One of metal's most beloved bands are on the form of their lives right now.
 It doesn't get much better than that."
 Rock 'N' Load praised the album saying, "Every song feels like Trivium is on track to take the top spot on festivals worldwide, with huge choruses and heavy riffs, aggressive drums and a thick bass tone, What the Dead Men Say has everything and genuinely gets better and better with every listen."
 Jamie Giberti of Rock Sins rated the album 8.5 out of 10 and said: "What the Dead Men Say is a fine addition to the Trivium arsenal, and if the last three years are anything to go by, this will be the album to propel them to their biggest successes so far."
 Wall of Sound gave the album a perfect score 10/10 and saying: "This is the album where Trivium further cements their place as one of the most important bands in modern metal."

-Metal Hammer named it as the 8th best metal album of 2020.
+Metal Hammer named it as the 8th-best metal album of 2020.